MickeyKay/better-font-awesome/testing/testing.md

 Now you're ready to test.
 In fact, you've already started the testing process!
 To complete basic testing, please do the following:

 * Install and activate the plugin (anything to report in this process?).
-* Add a new post/page (does the icon dropdown appear as expected in visual view?).
+* Add a new post/page (does the icon dropdown appear as expected in Visual view?).
-* Insert an icon using the dropdown and check that it appears on the front end.
+* Insert an icon using the dropdown, and check that it appears on the front end.
-* Try various settings under Settings > Better Font Awesome in the admin and check that everything is still working as expected.
+* Try various settings under `Settings > Better Font Awesome` in the admin and check that everything is still working as expected.
 * Do anything and everything you can to try and break BFA!

 ### Bonus Testing ###